-The City Discovery Tour takes your Primary, Secondary or International students to the iconic places of the Melbourne CBD that depict Melbourne Milestones, lanes system, architecture, heritage, culture, businesses and historic personalities.
-We usually start and finish at Federation Square.
+The City Discovery Tour takes your Primary, Secondary or International students to the iconic places of the Melbourne CBD that depict Melbourne Milestones, including lanes and arcades, architecture, heritage, culture, street art and historic personalities.
+How has our city and community evolved over time?
+Tours normally start and finish at Federation Square but can be adjusted to other locations.

 JOURNEY through the maze of lanes, street and buildings that reflect important events and people from traditional owners, settlement, gold rush, war, boom and bust, social movements, immigration, technology and the modern city.